canerozus/ila-app/README.md

 # ILA App

-ILA App is a modern web application that allows users to manage their information and handle authentication with ease.
-It is built using React and Auth0.
+ILA App is a modern web application that allows users to manage their profiles and perform various product management tasks, including viewing, adding, editing, and deleting products.
+It is built with React and uses Auth0 for authentication.

 ## Live Demo